 Doncic helps Mavs top Pelicans 122-119 to end 6-game skid

+DALLAS (AP) – Devin Harris faked once, twice, three times before making a 3-pointer in a big fourth quarter for the Dallas Mavericks.

+There was no such hesitation from 19-year-old Luka Doncic on the decisive play in the final minute.

-DALLAS (AP) — Luka Doncic scored 21 points, including the tiebreaking free throws with 30 seconds left, and the Dallas Mavericks ended a six-game losing streak with a 122-119 victory against the New Orleans Pelicans on Wednesday night.
+Doncic scored 21 points, including the tiebreaking free throws with 30 seconds left, and the Mavericks ended a six-game losing streak with a 122-119 victory against the New Orleans Pelicans on Wednesday night.

+The rookie sensation drove down the right wing past Julius Randle, and after shaking off his anger over not getting the continuation call when he made the layup, Doncic connected on both free throws for a 121-119 lead.

+“I mean, he’s a rookie.
+He’s going to have to work for some of those calls,” said center DeAndre Jordan, who had 20 points and 12 rebounds.
+“He’s a big, strong body down there who doesn’t shy away from the contact.”

-The 19-year-old rookie made 11 of 12 free throws, including the last three points of the game in the final half-minute.
-He missed one of two after rebounding a miss on a 3-pointer from Anthony Davis, who had 32 points and 18 rebounds in the fifth consecutive loss for the Pelicans.
+Doncic did get to the line plenty.
+The Slovenian guard made his first 11 before missing his final free throw after rebounding a miss on a 3-pointer from Anthony Davis, who had 32 points and 18 rebounds in the fifth consecutive loss for the Pelicans.

 Davis missed another 3 with a chance to tie in the final seconds, and Doncic got the rebound again to finish one rebound shy of a triple-double.
-The Slovenian had 10 assists in the first of two straight games between these teams.
+He had 10 assists in the first of two straight games between these teams.

-DeAndre Jordan had 20 points on 7-of-7 shooting and 12 rebounds for his 22nd double-double.
+All five losses on the New Orleans skid have been by single digits.

+“The same stuff.
+We can’t close out a game,” Davis said after his 23rd double-double.
+“I thought we were fighting on the road.
+Things just weren’t going our way.”

-The backup guard duo of J.J.
-Barea and Devin Harris carried the Mavericks through most of the fourth quarter.
-Barea had 11 of his 18 in the final quarter, including 3-of-3 shooting on 3-pointers, and Harris scored 10 of his 16 in the fourth.
+Harris and fellow backup guard J.J.
+Barea carried the Mavericks through most of the fourth quarter.

-Jrue Holiday scored 25 points, and Julius Randle had 23 points, including 11-of-13 shooting on free throws, against his hometown team.

-The Mavericks ended a streak of five straight games of allowing at least 120 points while ending a losing skid that had matched their season high.
+The Mavericks ended a streak of five straight games of allowing at least 120 points while stopping a losing skid that had matched their season high.

+“Every little thing that happened positively for us has to happen for us to win that game,” coach Rick Carlisle said.
+“When you have lost six and are desperate to get a win, this is the kind of win you have to have.”

+Jrue Holiday scored 25 points for New Orleans, and Julius Randle had 23 points, including 11-of-13 shooting on free throws, against his hometown team.

-Maxi Kleber had a career-high six blocks as the Mavericks finished with a season-high 13.
-Kleber had 10 points.
-Harrison Barnes scored 16.
+Kleber had a career-high six blocks as the Mavericks finished with a season-high 13 less than a week after their first game this season with zero.
+The LA Clippers shot 57 percent in that 125-121 win over Dallas.

 SEASON HIGH FOR DIRK